Educational Opportunity Program

 Use of Results

 The results will be shared at a management team meeting and with the Student Life Assessment Council.
-Then, the information will be shared with counselors for their feedback on best practices and proposed changes to appointment process.
+Information will then be shared with counselors for feedback on best practices and potential changes to the appointment process.

 Learning Outcome 2: Workshops

-As a result of attending 3 required workshops, EOP students will effectively demonstrate an increased understanding of how their personal, social, and professional identity impacts their ability to be successful in school.
+As a result of attending three required workshops, EOP students will effectively demonstrate an increased understanding of how their personal, social, and professional identity impacts their ability to be successful in school.

 Assessment Measures

-Proof of participation is submitted via a sign-in sheet and/or “blue slips/cards.”
-Attendance gathered by the sign-in sheets and Blue Cards will be entered into a database to identify types of programs students are attending, dates of participation, and confirm completion of the requirement.
-Data regarding students’ understanding around identity will also be collected via the electronic survey that will be administered to students mid-semester.
+Proof of participation is submitted via sign-in sheets and/or blue slips/cards.
+Attendance data will be entered into a database to identify types of programs attended, dates of participation, and completion of requirements.
+Data regarding students’ understanding of identity will also be collected via an electronic survey administered mid-semester.

 Assessment Data Collection Plan

-Data will be collected as students complete their participation cards and submit them to the EOP office throughout fall semester 2018.
-Attendance sign-in sheets will be submitted to the Associate Director by the Counselor that facilitated the EOP Workshop.
+Data will be collected as students complete their participation cards and submit them to the EOP office throughout the fall semester.
+Attendance sign-in sheets will be submitted to the Associate Director by the Counselor who facilitated the EOP workshop.

 Existing Data

 Identify whether students were special or conditional admits.
-Are conditional admits completing this requirement prior to the November benchmark at a higher rate than their special admit colleagues?
+Determine whether conditional admits are completing this requirement prior to the November benchmark at a higher rate than their special admit colleagues.

 Analysis of Results